willemw12/xmltv2rss-rs/README.md

 -----

     $ xmltv2rss --help
-    Generate an RSS feed from an XMLTV TV listing.
+    Generate an RSS or Atom feed from an XMLTV TV listing.
 Print the result to standard output.

     For information about date and time format strings ("%Y", "%H", etc.), search for "strftime" on <https://docs.rs/chrono/latest/chrono/index.html>.